 Newly arrived refugees have many needs.
 One of the greatest is the ability to communicate in English.
 Some need to speak and write it as soon as possible in order to find jobs.
 Others need to understand it to acclimate to American culture.
 Many will need comprehensive English skills to become citizens.

 Since every refugee comes with individualized needs and aspirations, Abounding Service has developed an individualized program to teach refugees how to use English for their own needs and goals.
-Let’s Speak English (LSE) encourages refugees to begin studying at their own skill levels and advance according to their own abilities.
+Refugees Learn English (RLE) encourages refugees to begin studying at their own skill levels and advance according to their own abilities.

-LSE uses individualized, computer-based programs from Rosetta Stone, Project Light, and other resources.
-It also uses printed materials originally designed by Frank Laubach, and activities created by LSE volunteers.
+RLE uses individualized, computer-based programs from Rosetta Stone, Project Light, and other resources.
+It also uses printed materials originally designed by Frank Laubach, and activities created by RLE volunteers.

 Abounding Service arranges a personal Encourager (tutor) for each student.
 Encouragers provide personal relationships, accountability, and assistance.

-Since refugees are usually first resettled in the “Corridor,” generally an area of one to two miles on either side of I-17, from Thomas to Dunlap, our main location for LSE classes is:
+Since refugees are usually first resettled in the “Corridor,” generally an area of one to two miles on either side of I-17, from Thomas to Dunlap, our main location for RLE classes is:

 35th Ave & Dunlap Ave in Phoenix, AZ